-\ The implementation of our Enterprise Resource Planning software could disrupt our business which could decrease our sales, earnings and liquidity.
+The implementation of our Enterprise Resource Planning software could disrupt our business which could decrease our sales, earnings and liquidity.

-We are in the process of implementing an Enterprise Resource Planning (ERP) software system which may not result in improvements that outweigh its costs and may disrupt our operations.
+We are in the process of finalizing the implementation of an Enterprise Resource Planning (ERP) software system which may not result in improvements that outweigh its costs and may disrupt our operations.
 Our inability to mitigate existing and future disruptions could decrease our sales, earnings and liquidity.
 The ERP system implementation subjects us to substantial costs and inherent risks associated with migrating from our legacy systems.
 These costs and risks could include, but are not limited to:

-- significant operating expenditures; - disruptions to our domestic and international supply chains; - inability to fill customer orders accurately and on a timely basis, or at all; - inability to process payments to suppliers, vendors and associates accurately and in a timely manner; - disruption of our internal control structure; - inability to fulfill our SEC or other governmental reporting requirements in a timely or accurate manner; - inability to fulfill federal, state and local tax filing requirements in a timely or accurate manner; and - increased demands on management and staff time to the detriment of other corporate initiatives.
+- significant operating expenditures; - disruptions to our domestic and international supply chains; - inability to fill customer orders accurately and on a timely basis, or at all; - inability to process payments to suppliers, vendors and associates accurately and in a timely manner; - disruptions to or the ineffectiveness of our internal control environment; - inability to fulfill our SEC or other governmental reporting requirements in a timely or accurate manner; - inability to fulfill federal, state and local tax filing requirements in a timely or accurate manner; and - increased demands on management and staff time to the detriment of other corporate initiatives.

-\ The semiconductor industry we serve is highly volatile and unpredictable.
+The semiconductor industry we serve is highly volatile and unpredictable.

 Visibility into our markets is limited.
 Our operating results are substantially dependent on our semiconductor equipment business.
 This capital equipment business is in turn highly dependent on the overall strength of the semiconductor industry.
 Historically, the semiconductor industry has been highly cyclical with recurring periods of oversupply and excess capacity, which often have had a significant effect on the semiconductor industry's demand for capital equipment, including equipment of the type we manufacture and market.
 We anticipate that the markets for newer generations of semiconductors and semiconductor equipment may also be subject to similar cycles and severe downturns.
 Any significant reductions in capital equipment investment by semiconductor integrated device manufacturers and test subcontractors will materially and adversely affect our business, financial position and results of operations.
 In addition, the volatile and unpredictable nature of semiconductor equipment demand has in the past and may in the future expose us to significant excess and obsolete and lower of cost or market inventory write-offs and reserve requirements.
-In 2012, 2011 and 2010, we recorded pre-tax inventory-related charges of approximately \$8.9 million, \$5.8 million, and \$1.7 million, respectively, primarily as a result of changes in customer forecasts.
-During the first nine months of fiscal 2013 we recorded net charges to cost of sales of approximately \$6.4 million for excess and obsolete inventory.
+In 2013, 2012 and 2011, we recorded pre-tax inventory-related charges of approximately \$8.1 million, \$8.9 million, and \$5.8 million, respectively, primarily as a result of changes in customer forecasts.